Against Backdrop of Rising Pandemic Risk, MIGA & TDB Increase Financing for Trade in Eastern & Southern Africa

 TDB provides trade and project finance to its 22 member states, which includes countries from the wider COMESA-EAC-SADC Tripartite Free Trade Area, and will use the facility to diversify its long-term funding sources, sharpen focus on critical food and fuel imports, and facilitate imports of COVID-19 equipment and construction materials for healthcare facilities through its structured trade finance business.

-The facility will particularly increase TDB’s ability to provide supply chain finance for international transactions to low-income (‘IDA’) and fragile conflict-affected situation (‘FCS’) countries, which tend to be beleaguered by a number of challenges including foreign exchange constraints, cumbersome non-tariff barriers, and weaker credit quality of buyers and suppliers.
+The facility will particularly increase TDB’s ability to provide supply chain finance for international transactions to low-income (‘IDA’) and fragile and conflict-affected situation (‘FCS’) countries, which tend to be beleaguered by a number of challenges including foreign exchange constraints, cumbersome non-tariff barriers, and weaker credit quality of buyers and suppliers.

 In support of the project, MIGA’s Board approved the provision of the NHFO-RDB, a new type of credit enhancement that covers the risk of a payment default by a regional development bank under an unconditional financial obligation.
 This innovative product extension gives MIGA the ability to leverage TDB’s credit rating—higher than that of its individual members—to mobilize long-term funding to countries that would normally be ineligible for such cover.